The Crabbie’s Grand National Festival is one of the biggest events in the scouse calendar and each year it seems to get bigger and better.

 If you’re excited about the upcoming Grand National but don’t have tickets, then head to The Shankly Hotel on Victoria Street where you can relax and watch the races from the comfort of The Bastion Bar & Restaurant.

-The Bastion Bar & Restaurant is inviting you to enjoy the races from 1pm on the 8th and 9th of April, where you’ll be able to enjoy a delicious two-course meal whilst watching the races and having our bet jockey take your bets and place them for you so you don’t miss a moment of the action, all for just £34.95pp.
+The Bastion Bar & Restaurant is inviting you to enjoy the races from 1pm on the 8th and 9th of April, where you’ll be able to enjoy a delicious two-course meal whilst watching the races and having our bet jockey take your bets and place them for you so you don’t miss a moment of the actioN.